 In a report investigating crimes in asylum reception centres in 2018, the Swedish National Council for Crime Prevention reported several crimes.
-The most common crimes were assault (21%), vandalization (19%) and drug offences (14%).
-Most of the assault committed concerned incidents between residents at the facilities (80%) and mostly involved men.
+The most common crimes were assault (21%), vandalisation (19%) and drug offences (14%).
+Most of the assaults committed concerned incidents between residents at the facilities (80%) and mostly involved men.
 The report indicated that mental illness issues and overcrowding were risk factors which contributed to increasing such incidents.
 The report also noted that there are only a few collective accommodations designed for women.
-It further highlighted that many crimes or incidents go unreported as a result of fear, a lack of trust in authorities, or the fear to jeopardize their asylum process.
-In 2020, the Swedish Church also reported that women are especially vulnerable and subjected to sexual harassment and assault.
+It further highlighted that many crimes or incidents go unreported as a result of fear, a lack of trust in authorities, or the fear to jeopardise their asylum process.377 In a public inquiry the mentioned problems in reception centres were identified as one of the reasons behind asylum seekers preferring not to live in reception centres and several proposal to address the problems were made, among others, that allowance can be cut if an asylum seeker is acting contrary to the rules of the centre and/or Swedish law.378

 While there are no reports of restrictions on leisure or religious activities, there are also complaints about the lack of organised activities during the asylum procedure.
 In some centres, pro bono organisations offer different activities and opportunities to learn Swedish in informal ways.
 The government has provided considerable funding to NGOs and educational associations to provide meaningful activities for all asylum seekers and to set up venues where asylum seekers can meet other people.
-Activities can be beginner's courses in Swedish, information about Swedish society and the asylum process, children's activities and outdoor activities including sports.
+Activities can be beginner's courses in Swedish, information about Swedish society and the asylum process, children's activities and outdoor activities including sports.379